 That’s no small thing, either, as the domain itself can play a role in the effectiveness of your marketing.

 What is a website domain, though?
 While you may have heard the term before, you might not have any real knowledge of what it means.
-Don’t worry, though — on this page, we’ll look at what domains are and how they work, and how to get a website domain.
+Don’t worry, though — on this page, we’ll look at what domains are, how they work, and how to get a website domain.

 What are domains, URLs, and websites?